5 Most Important

 Simple and functional - Modern style

-Smart Spaces: convenient tilt down trays, soft close drawers, built-in usb ports and laptop nooks, tray dividers Stream-lined kitchens continue to be popular in higher markets as well as in the country, with painted cabinets, natural wood, casual family friendly styles that make everyone comfortable.
+Smart Spaces: convenient tilt down trays, soft close drawers, built-in usb ports and laptop nooks, tray dividers, pull out pantry shelves.
+Stream-lined kitchens continue to be popular in higher markets as well as in the country, with painted cabinets, natural wood, casual family friendly styles that make everyone comfortable.
 Even in older homes, walls are being transformed to create greater ease in conversation and family bistro-style flex spaces that we see in marketplaces such as coffee shops.

 Simple ways to improve the sink area, the star of the kitchen, is to trade out for updated faucets and tops.